huangs96/Discord-Bot-E7/README.md

 ## Getting Started
 1. In order to use this discord bot, you must enter your corresponding credentials for both the Discord API and Google Sheets API.
 2. Start the bot using `node bot.js` in your terminal.
+Alternatively, you can find hosting for the bot to use it virtually and not on your local machine.
+The guild that is using this bot is using Replit for hosting.
 3. Once the bot has logged in (e.g. Bot #1234 is ready!), the discord server will listen to three names that
 4. The three inputs will populate into the Google Sheet and return back data.
 In this instance, I have connected it to a Google Sheets that populates Epic 7 data.
 5. Data is sent into the discord channel via embed.
 Screenshots below.